OpenSteamClient/OpenSteamClient/README.md

   - [x] Collections backend
     - [ ] Fix
       - Sometimes it's missing games.
 Why?
+    - [ ] Needs to have edit functionality
+    - [ ] Fix 2
+      - Doesn't sync to the cloud, it broke at some point and I don't know how to fix it
   - [ ] Collection editing GUI (later)
   - [x] Games list
   - [ ] Focused game view (library art, friends who play, etc)